-Following on from our popular 5 Must Buy Lenses for Nikon DSLRs, here we’re covering the 5 must-have Canon lenses out there.
+Following on from our popular 5 Must Have Lenses for Nikon DSLRs, here we’re detailing some of the best Canon lenses with our 5 must have lenses for Canon.

 So, you’re just getting the hang of your brand new Canon DSLR, playing around with the standard 18-55mm kit lens it came with.